flexi-framework/flexi/doc/userguide/tutorials/12_flatPlate/flatPlate.md

 The main influence is the size of the cell closest to the wall, which needs to resolve the largest gradient.
 Mesh *A* is the finest, with a cell size of $y^+ \approx 4$, expressed in [wall-units](https://en.wikipedia.org/wiki/Law_of_the_wall) in the middle of the flat plate.
  This does not yet take into account that there are multiple nodes inside of a cell for DG methods!
-Mesh *C*, which is used in the default setup, in combination  with the polynomial degree of $N=4$ leads to $y^+ \approx 4$ for the first ~~node~~.
+Mesh *C*, which is used in the default setup, in combination  with the polynomial degree of $N=4$ leads to $y^+ \approx 4$ for the first **node**.
 Though this is much larger than the usual requirement of $y^+ \approx 1$, due to the high order nature of the simulation this is enough to gain results that are in reasonable agreement with experimental and other numerical reference solutions.

 ### Wall distance

-The additional equation for the SA model used the distance from the closest solid wall as an input.
+The additional equation for the SA model uses the distance from the closest solid wall as an input.
 Since this is a static quantity, we can compute this in a pre-processing step and then simply read that information if we start our actual simulation.
 For the default setup, the file containing the information about the wall distance is already included, in the file ``meshes/CART_HEX2D_FlatPlateC_walldistance.h5``.
 If you want to use other meshes or a different polynomial degree, you will need to generate the file yourself.
 For this purpose, the pre-processing